 In Arizona, a child’s wishes can always be considered.
 Judges generally do not interview children although they have the discretion to do so.
 Judges generally prefer that a mental health expert provide information regarding the children’s wishes and circumstances.
 Judges will sometimes allow the parents to tell the judge what the children want, however, the judge may not allow such testimony if the other parent objects.

 These are only a few of the major questions that our clients often ask.
-Bishop & Martin Law Office is more than happy to answer any questions you may have during your consultation with us.
+Bishop Law Office P.C. is more than happy to answer any questions you may have during your consultation with us.

 What is Parenting Time?

 This is the same thing as “visitation”.
 The Court now generally uses the term “parenting time” instead of the term “visitation” or “access”.
 Such terms are generally interchangeable.
 Sometimes the parents are ordered to share parenting time equal.
 Sometimes one of the parents is awarded the majority of the parenting time.
 In extreme cases a parent may only be allowed supervised parenting time.